The Bankrate promise

 - Your car’s make, model, year, vehicle identification number (VIN) and mileage to evaluate your car’s worth

-Furthermore, the car should be no more than 10 years old — some lenders limit the maximum age to 8 — and the mileage should not exceed 100,000 or 150,000.
+Furthermore, the car should be no more than 10 years old — some lenders limit the maximum age to 8 — and the mileage should not exceed 100,000 or 150,000, depending on the lender.

 Fees will outweigh your savings